 Aston Origin Studio

-Once in a while, we revolt against flood of Chinese products.
+Now and again, we revolt against the flood of Chinese products.
 Aston Origin Studio is designed and built in the UK.
-Maybe that’s the reason for built-in pop filter (it works, though).
+Maybe that’s the reason they made a built-in pop filter (it works, though).
 It utilizes one inch (1 inch) gold evaporated capsule.
 The capsule is connected to circuitry without any transformers.
 Pad Switch of -10dB and low-cut filter at 80Hz add more good words about hardware.
-A novel non-linear voltage/current source rectification provide controlled amplification and smooth audio.
+A new non-linear voltage/current source rectification provides controlled amplification and smooth audio.